Spikw285/GamePricesDWH/README.md

 - ClickHouse 24.8 new query analyzer requires CTE-based joins (subquery aliases not resolved)
 - dbt models use `table` materialization (not `view`) for ClickHouse compatibility
 - Superset requires `clickhouse-connect` installed in `/app/.venv/` — handled via custom Dockerfile
+- DAGs are connected via Airflow Datasets — if `dag_ingestion` fails, downstream DAGs do not run